xquiet/getaircrafts/README.md

-yapmanager
+YaAI
 ==========

-Yet Another Package Manager for FlightGear.
+Yet Another Aircraft Installer for FlightGear and YaFlight.

-yapmanager is part of yaflight.